Tandragee Idol: Dating

-Stone artefacts are extremely difficult to date without context, to the extent that it is impossible to know from physical examination if they are ancient or modern.
-Many Irish stone idols considered ancient were found hidden on ruined church grounds, some built on much older pagan sites, and none have been found in their original or ancient context.
+Stone artefacts cannot be dated without context.
+Many Irish stone idols considered ancient were found hidden on ruined church grounds; some were built on much older pagan sites, and none have been found in their original or ancient contexts.
 Therefore, archaeologists often rely on art-historical dating methods, such as tracing their methodological or iconographical origins.

-Porter dismissed the idea that idol might be a modern hoax in 1934, writing: "One feels at once in the sculpture a vigour, an imaginative power, which puts the possibility of a hoax out of the question.
-We are in the presence of a genuine, and very gripping work of art."
+In 1934 Porter dismissed the idea that the Tandragee idol might be a modern hoax, writing: "One feels at once in the sculpture a vigour, an imaginative power, which puts the possibility of a hoax out of the question.
+We are in the presence of a genuine and very gripping work of art."

 Function and iconography

-Like the 1st century AD Corleck Head, the Tandragee Idol may have been produced for a pagan shrine or cult worship site.
-The group also includes a figure in the same pose as the Tandragee Idol, a figure with a similar face as the Tandragee Idol but with a dog or wolf coming out of his back, a 'Sun God' figure akin to Sol Invictus, a bearded head, and three individual dogs or bears.
+As with the 1st century AD Corleck Head, the Tandragee Idol was likely produced for a pagan shrine or worship site.
+The "Tandrage group" of stone heads also includes a figure in the same pose as the Tandragee Idol, a figure with a similar face as the Tandragee Idol but with a dog or wolf coming out of its back, a "Sun God" figure akin to Sol Invictus, a bearded head, and three individual dogs or bears.